Owners Equity

 In a corporate structure, owner’s equity includes additional accounts such as:

-• Common Stock: Represents the ownership stake held by common shareholders in the entity.
-Common stockholders typically have voting rights and may receive dividends.
+Common Shares: Represents the ownership stake held by common shareholders in the entity.
+Common shareholders typically have voting rights and may receive dividends

-• Preferred Stock: This represents a class of stock that often carries specific rights or privileges, such as priority in receiving dividends or liquidation proceeds.
+Preferred Shares: This represents a class of shares that often carries specific rights or privileges, such as priority in receiving dividends or liquidation proceeds.

-• Treasury Stock: Refers to shares of the entity’s own stock that it has repurchased from the shareholders.
+Treasury Shares: Refers to shares of the entity’s own stock that it has repurchased from the shareholders.
 These shares are not considered outstanding but are held by the entity itself.

 How to Calculate Owners Equity